J. Shivashanmugam Pillai

 Jagannathan Shivashanmugam (24 February 1901 – 17 February 1975) was an Indian politician of the Indian National Congress.
-In 1938, he became the first Scheduled Caste mayor of Madras.
+In 1938, he became the first Scheduled Caste Mayor of Madras.
 He also served as the first speaker of the Madras Legislative Assembly after India's independence.

 Early life

-Shivashanmugam was born in the city of Madras on 24 February 1901 to Jagannathan, a steward.
-He had his schooling in Madras and graduated from Loyola College.
-He completed his master's in private from Madras University.
+Shivashanmugam was born Madras (now Chennai, the capital of Tamil Nadu) theon 24 February 1901.
+His father Jagannathan was a steward.
+Shivashanmugam had his schooling in Madras and graduated from Loyola College.
+He completed his master's in private from the University of Madras.

 First Speaker in independent India

 The first elections to state assemblies were conducted in 1951.
 Since independence, the franchise had been enlarged to include all Indian citizens.
 Shivashanmugam was elected to the assembly and was successfully nominated as the first Speaker.
 Shivashanmugam served as the Speaker of the assembly from 1951 to 1955.

 Later life

 From 1955 to 1961, Shivashanmugam served as a member of the Union Public Service Commission.
-In 1962, he was nominated to the Rajya Sabha, the upper house of Indian Parliament and served as member from 1962 to 1968.
+In 1962, he was nominated to the Rajya Sabha, the upper house of the Indian Parliament and served as member from 1962 to 1968.